zaduv/Editor/README.md

 # Other projects

 I recorded some footage of some other projects I did in the past.
-I experimented with skeletal animation and different types of shading, as seen here with the obvious cell shading.
+I experimented with skeletal animation and different types of shading, which can be seen here with the obvious cell shading.
-The code is not well maintained as the features piled up on one another over time.
+The code is not well maintained because many features piled up on one another over time.
 It is the predecessor to the 3D drawing editor.

 https://github.com/zaduv/Editor/assets/151663578/933e0b3e-3f93-4a21-8f9b-db6f1abe13b0